How the order of the loops on your fingers relates to the color order in your braid!

 Another fun thing to try is an almost-one color braid with just one contrast-color loop.
 Or maybe one loop that is bicolor—with one shank the same color as the rest of the braid, and a contrast color for the other shank.
 In the same vein, if I’ve been making a lot of braids with bright colors it’s nice to shift gears and make some with just 2 natural, undyed-looking colors—a light and a dark shade.

 I’d love to have a bigger gallery of color ideas for braids from readers.
 If you have links or pictures you’d like to share, please leave a note.
-I’ll be out of town again much of August, but will answer as soon as I return.
-Any types of braids, also any types of colors and color patterns—monochrome to multi, clashing to harmonious.

 * For this type of flat bicolor braid, it takes 10 whole cycles (20 loop transfers), for the bicolor loops to return to the same fingers with the original shank-color facing up—the first time around the loop will come back to its starting position finger with the opposite shank-color facing up.